JasperEssien2/JasperEssien2/README.md

 ## I'm a Mobile Developer!!

-- 🔭 I just launched my second article: [Build complex widget with flutter][article]!
+- 🔭 I just launched my third article: [Drawing Bezier curves and Splines with CustomPaint flutter][article]!
 - 🌱 I’m currently learning solidity, while becoming more badass in flutter
 - 👯 I’m looking to collaborate with other flutter developers
 - 🥅 2022 Goals: Contribute more to Open Source projects